steinerd/Loupedeck.WeatherPlugin/README.md

 ## Credits

 This plugin is *heavily* influenced by [CZDanol/loupedeck-weatherwidget](https://github.com/CZDanol/loupedeck-weatherwidget).
-I personally couldn't get it to work, and decided to create a smaller, leaner version of the same concepts.
+I personally couldn't get it to work consistantly and decided to create a smaller, leaner version of the same concepts.

 --------